Updated on August 6, 2021

 There are many differences between these sibling procedural tools, here are a few of other key highlights:

 Understanding the procedural tools available to a litigant is a necessary part of a good trial lawyer’s toolbox they bring to trial.
-The attorneys at Schorr Law have extensive trial and arbitration experience.
+The experienced real estate attorneys at Schorr Law have extensive trial and arbitration experience.
 In fact, in 2018 alone, Schorr Law has already tried 11 cases and may hit 12 in December.
 For help with your trial, contact us today.
 We often co-counsel or take cases over from other attorneys right before trial.

 by Zachary D. Schorr, esq.